 Then it was time to add my favorite part, the sprinkles!!!!

 Now you don’t want to just put the sprinkles on with frosting…that just wouldn’t cut it.

-You don’t want frosting to get in the way of the sprinkle to cookie ratio.
+You don’t want the frosting to get in the way of the sprinkle to cookie ratio.
 That is why you have to make the sprinkles on top of the cookie!

 Then using a glass to gently flatten the cookies (but not too much, because you don’t want it to get too crisp).
 What do you end with – the perfect Rainbow Sprinkle Cookie

 The crunchy nonpareil or the softer rainbow sprinkle or jimmies.
-Personally, I prefer the nonpareil, but Julie, she is a jimmie girl.
+Personally, I prefer the colorful nonpareil, but Julie, she is a jimmie girl.
 Either way, these cookies are so incredibly cute.

 I swear I could stop screaming about how adorable they are!
 These cookies are just so happy – they actually could be called “Happy Cookies” because just looking at them makes me smile.

 Just wait until you taste them…they will really make you smile then!!

 My son, Joey, is a protege in the making!
 As soon as he saw these, he grabbed two cookies off of the plate and a tub of ice cream and made this delicious Rainbow Sugar Cookie Ice Cream sandwich!!